 Punyhuman: I also love his Thor art inked by Vince Colletta, even though I’ll catch hell for it!
 I loved it way back in the 60’s when I was buying it off the newsstands, it’s nostalgic now.

 THE MOST BEAUTIFUL WOMEN IN COMICS contains assessments from every slant.
-Many thanks to those who send them to me – but it is the remarks that come with qualifiers; defensive praise, if you will, that continue to entertain me beyond anything.
+Many thanks to those who send them to me – but it is the remarks that come with qualifiers; defensive accolades, if you will, that are entertaining beyond anything.

 Mel Higgins: I don’t know what it is, but the Kirby Thor combination kills me.
 This is also my first exposure to a silver-age Kirby page (I have a Captain Victory page) and I was floored when I saw the Thor page in person when it arrived today.
 So much energy there.
 I can’t stop looking at it.
 I know that Vince Colletta is not considered the best inker on the Thor pages, but I think he did a tremendous job on this one.

 Ray Cuthbert: Congratulations Mel!
 The first Kirby page I ever bought was also a Kirby/Colletta Thor page (now long gone).
 Quite frankly, I always thought that the two artists were a perfect match for the subject matter.
 Kirby’s power and Colletta’s rounded edges and romantic sensibilities made Thor the title it was for me.
 Kirby + Sinnott on FF, but Kirby + Colletta on Thor (or the DC Fourth World stuff — for me, anyway!)

 Lynn Walker: I’m embarrassed to admit I prefer the Colletta inks, but not by much.